At Brooke House care home, we provide the following key services:

 Take a look at our award-winning unique approach to care and see how we make a difference to the people we care for.

-Don’t worry if you cannot find what you are looking for; you can contact the Brooke House Home Manager Laura Crowley via telephone, email or the contact us page.
-Laura will be delighted to help you with any question that you may have regarding care for the elderly.
+Don’t worry if you cannot find what you are looking for; you can contact the Brooke House Home Manager via telephone, email or the contact us page.
+We are delighted to help you with any question that you may have regarding care for the elderly.

 “It wasn’t long before I felt right at home at Brooke House.
 The staff are all wonderful and I see them more as friends now.
 It’s always a nice feeling when I enjoy a cup of tea with my family outside while looking at the magnificent scenery.”